megfault/aDTN-python/README.md

 On top of it is a simple mechanism to flood messages all over the network.
 It can be viewed as a propaganda-spreading automated system that hides the source of the content.

 Planned are further services that run on top of aDTN, such as a more controlled way to exchange data of all kinds, not just messages.
-One could implement an anonymous publish-subscribe system or an anonymous file-sharing network on near-by devices without any need for infrastructure such as an Internet connection or wireless access points.
+One could implement an anonymous publish-subscribe system or an anonymous file-sharing network on nearby devices without any need for infrastructure such as an Internet connection or wireless access points.

 ## If you want to test/run it...